teambit/docs/docs/overrides.md

 ### package.json keys

 You an add any `package.json` keys to the overrides section, and they will be added or override keys in the components `package.json`.
+This is useful when you want to extend a component with a unique functionality, for example - adding a `bin` key to a component (creating an executable component).
 The following keys cannot be modified:

 - name
 - version